Battery open-circuit voltage

 Temperature correction

-For lead acid batteries, the battery voltage has a linear behaviour, with a diminution of about -4 to -5.5 mV/°C per element, specified on the datasheets.
-The battery parameters define a reference temperature, which may usually be 20°C or 25°C depending on the datasheets. \(DVbatt = muVTemp [mV/°C] * (TBattery - TBattRef)\)
+For lead-acid batteries, battery voltage exhibits linear behaviour, with a decrease of approximately -4 to -5.5 mV/°C per element, as specified in datasheets.
+Battery parameters define a reference temperature, typically 20°C or 25°C depending on the datasheet. \(DVbatt = muVTemp [mV/°C] * (TBattery - TBattRef)\)

-NB: For correct voltage thresholds detection, good controller devices should take this linear variability into account.
-This requires to transmit a measurement of the battery temperature to the controller.
+NB: For proper voltage threshold detection, good controller devices should account for this linear variability.
+This requires transmitting battery temperature measurements to the controller.